Enoxia/Documentation/🔍 Forensic/Volatility.md

 - Pull SAM hashes from memory dumps to escalate privileges, even in locked or isolated environments (e.g., ESXi hosts).

 Here is a Volatility [CheatSheet](https://blog.onfvp.com/post/volatility-cheatsheet/) based on both version 2 and 3.

+We can for example [retrieve the machine's hostname](https://www.aldeid.com/wiki/Volatility/Retrieve-hostname)